Duane Morris LLP

 • Hours Of Work

-• None for adults age 18 and over, although the Illinois Child Labor Law does place various limits on the working hours for minors under 16 years of age.
+• None for adults aged 18 and over, although the Illinois Child Labor Law does place various limits on the working hours and conditions for minors under 16 years of age.
 “Non-exempt” employees who work more than 40 hours per week must be paid overtime compensation.

-The Chicago Fair Workweek Ordinance requires Chicago employers to provide 10 days advance notice of their employee’s weekly hours and schedule beginning July 1, 2020 and and continuing through July 1, 2022, when the advance notice period increases to 14 days.
+The Chicago Fair Workweek Ordinance requires Chicago employers to provide 14-days advance notice of their employee’s weekly hours and schedule.
 Failure to provide the appropriate notice and follow additional requirements for changing employees’ schedules can result in penalties, including additional hourly or per shift compensation payable to the affected employees.

 • Special Rules For Part-time Work